ubc/docker-canvas/README.md

 ## Generate Canvas Docker Image (with issues encountered on stable branch as of 2021-05-18)

-Based on SHA `9ad21650ebbee144bd96a28aab53507a1bcefc6c`
+Based on SHA `9ad21650ebbee144bd96a28aab53507a1bcefc6c`.
+Still working as of tag `release\2021-06-23.26`.

 The official Canvas docker image might not be up-to-date with the version available on github.
 If you need an updated image, you will have to build it yourself.
-Check out Canvas from Instructure's github (make sure you're on the branch you need, e.g.: stable). *You will also need to copy the `Dockerfile_with_fixes` file into the Canvas-lms repo* and run:
+Check out Canvas from Instructure's github (make sure you're on the branch you need, e.g.: stable). *You will also need to copy the `Dockerfile.prod.with.fixes` file into the Canvas-lms repo* and run:

-    docker build -t instructure/canvas-lms:stable -f Dockerfile_with_fixes .
+    docker build -t instructure/canvas-lms:stable -f Dockerfile.prod.with.fixes .

 Note that Instructure recommends at around 10 GB of RAM to build this image.
 This will build and tag the image as a newer version in your docker cache.

 Notes:
-- There is currently no Dockerfile in Canvas that will generate an easily runnable image. `Dockerfile_with_fixes` is a stopgap to getting a working version of Canvas running without dory/dinghy.
+- There is currently no Dockerfile in Canvas that will generate an easily runnable image. `Dockerfile.prod.with.fixes` is a stopgap to getting a working version of Canvas running without dory/dinghy.
 - It is a combination of Canvas repo's `Dockerfile` and `ubuntu.development.Dockerfile` files.
 - `yarn install` needs the `--network-timeout 600000 --network-concurrency 1` options or it will fail.`